Day two of the Gower Super Challenge walk

 Day two of a two-day walk on the stunning Gower peninsula by travel journalist Mark Rowe.
 The walk route is intended as a guide only; you may well discover your own.
 Sensible walking gear, a map and a compass are essential.

-From Rhossili take the coast path along headland above Mewslade Bay, Red Chamber, The Knave and Foxhole Slade.
+From Rhosili take the coast path along headland above Mewslade Bay, Red Chamber, The Knave and Foxhole Slade.

 Follow the coast path sign south, down the valley to Overton Cliff.
 Bear left along the path, following the coast path to the Gower monument on top of Port-Eynon Point.